billylittlejohn/Stocks-and-Shared-Dynatrace-Plugin/README.md

 6. Move the Python and JSON files from this repository into that folder

 7. Right click and open the Python file using IDLE and see if it runs (it wont)
-    -	Input your tennant URL and token into the requied fields
     -	Install the dependencies via the windows command prompt, use https://pypi.org/ to find the install commands.
 Take note of what you have installed, you will need to reference these later.
     -	`Yfinance`
     -  `pandas==1.0.1`